Frequently Asked Questions

 What are my authentication options?

-Can I use a hardware token?
+Can I use hardware keys or tokens?

 Can I set up Duo on more than one device?